Techno504/AdventofCode2021/README.md

 # AdventofCode2021
-My code for Advent of Code 2021
+My (attempts) at code for Advent of Code 2021